-1. All of th ne follo wing courses: 25 EAD 805 Administration in Higher Education EAD 870 Foundations of Postsecondary Education EAD 871 Collegiate Contexts for Teaching and Learning 3 The College Student Experience EAD 874 Student Affairs in Collegiate Settings I

-EAD EAD 875 889 Student Affairs in Collegiate Settings II 893 Professional Development Seminar in Student Affairs 4 2.
-Two o r three courses selected from EAD course offerings approved by the stu udent's academic advisor 6 to 9 3. additional courses in such areas as academic advise ement. training and development, communications, and pproved by the student's academic advisor 6 to 9
+CREDITS 1.
+All of t he follo owing courses: 25 EAD 805 Administration in Higher Education EAD 870 Foundations of Postsecondary Education EAD 871 Collegiate Contexts for Teaching and Learning 3 EAD 873 The College Student Experience EAD 874 Student Affairs in Collegiate Settings I EAD 875 Student Affairs in Collegiate Settings II EAD 889 Research and Assessment in Student Affairs EAD 893 Professional Development Seminar in Student Affairs 4 2.
+Two o r three courses selected from EAD course offerings approved by the stu udent's academic advisor 6 to 9 3.
+Two o r three additional courses in such areas as academic advise ement, training and development, communications, and couns eling a pproved by the student's academic advisor 6 to 9